 - Pack 110 pounds on level terrain for 3 miles in 55 minutes or less.

-The BLM Smokejumpers have recognized that these higher standards are often predictors of an individual’s potential for successful completion of rookie training.
+The BLM Smokejumpers have recognized that these standards are often good indications of an individual’s potential for successful completion of rookie training.